FlightControl-Master/MOOSE/docs/README.md

 ![MOOSE Banner](Presentations\MOOSE\Dia1.JPG)

 MOOSE is an Object Oriented framework and defines **Classes**, which are components that combine **Methods** and **Variables**/**Properties** as one encapsulated structure (table).
-Mission Designers can what we call **instantiate objects** from these MOOSE classes.
+Mission Designers can **instantiate objects** from these MOOSE classes, which declares a variable that contains a reference to the instantiated object from the MOOSE Class.
+So, you can use that variable to use its methods and properties to build your logic.
+Note that in OO lua, a methods are addressed using the ":" notation, because a "self" variable is passed that contains the object reference to that function!

 An example of what this means is shortly explained using the SPAWN class of MOOSE, which you can use to spawn new groups into your running mission.
 The SPAWN class simplifies the process of spawning, and it has many methods that you can use to create variations how you want your spawn object to spawn new groups.